DeCenterAI-1/Soonami_Venturethon/README.md

 ---
 ## 🔑 Generating an API Key

+Add the shared wallet using this Private Key to access the platform 0x411caf28d09f8ba5893906179b2fc520c4f123f7f8f4625b79362089676b49fe

-Follow these steps to create and use your API key:
+Then follow these steps to create and use your API key:

 1. **Sign in** with your wallet on https://decenter-ai-venturethon.vercel.app/
 2. Go to the **API** page.